Class of 1974

 “Our basic view was the view of every administration in the postwar period, which is that a more prosperous world is going to be better for America,” he says.

-For everything Greenwood did in his government career, he says a cultural understanding and a willingness to leave any arrogance behind were essential tools.
+For everything Larry did in his government career, he says a cultural understanding and a willingness to leave any arrogance behind were essential tools.

 “Diplomacy means finding common ground,” he says, noting that no country wields enough power to dictate another country’s policy.
 “You can’t force them.
 You have to persuade them that what you are asking is in their interests.”